Education: M.Div. Harvard University M.A. University of Hong Kong B.A. Mahachulalongkornrajavidyalaya University

+Besides engaging with Buddhist texts academically, he has also been practicing Buddhist meditation and spirituality.
+Living with and among different Buddhist communities has allowed him to develop a varied understanding of Buddhist practices.
 He is interested in exploring the practice of Buddhist teachings for individual and social harmony, and how Buddhist spirituality contributes to enhancing and balancing our psycho-physical wellbeing in order to lead a good and healthy life.
 He is also interested in learning about and from other spiritual traditions and philosophies that expound on harmonious living.

 He is grateful for his post at Tufts for allowing him the opportunity to engage with a diverse community of students, faculty, and staff with curious and open minds.
 He also hopes to make his residency a good opportunity for the Tufts community to learn more about Buddhist spirituality.
 He welcomes everyone into the meditation sessions and